American teacher and his son are killed by swarm of hornets while ziplining in Laos

 Their bodies were “covered in red spots” after the “very, very painful” attack, Phanomsay Phakan, a doctor at the Phakan Arocavet Clinic where the father and son were taken, told the newspaper.

-“A lot of stings, more than one hundred, over the whole body.
+“A lot of stings, more than 100, over the whole body.
 I thought already that it’s a very dangerous situation because I had never seen it as bad as that,” he said.

-After the incident the father and son arrived conscious to the Phanak clinic showing no signs of anaphylactic shock - allergic directions that can kill people who have been stung by bees, wasps and hornets.
+After the incident, the father and son arrived conscious at the Phanak clinic, showing no signs of anaphylactic shock – allergic reactions that can kill people who have been stung by bees, wasps and hornets.
 However they died just hours later after they were taken to the Luang Prabang provincial hospital.

 “Dan dedicated 18 years to QSI, serving in five different schools and touching countless lives with his warmth, leadership, and unwavering commitment to education,” it said in a post on Facebook.